 (Edited by Prem Udayabhanu)

-CDC Group Plc is the United Kingdom Government-owned fund of funds, with net assets of USD 4 billion.
+CDC Group Plc is the United Kingdom Government-owned fund of funds, with $4 billion assets under management.
 The firm uses its own balance sheet to invest in private equity funds focused on the emerging markets of Asia, Africa and Latin America, with particular emphasis on South Asia and sub-Saharan Africa.
 The firm seeks to invest in manufacturing, agriculture, infrastructure, financial institutions, construction, healthcare, and education.
 It typically invests between $10 million and $20 million for infrastructure.
 The company was founded in 1948 and is based in London, United Kingdom.